minhashemi/mips32/README.md

    ```

 4. **Q4-chunk**
-   - Description: Write a program in MIPS that receives a number as input, and outputs bits `14:17` (inclusive) as a binary number.
+   - Description: Write a program in MIPS that receives a number as input, and outputs bits `14:17` (inclusive) as a decimal number.
    - Test Case:
    ```
     Input: 143360